 “There’s that,” I replied, noncommittally, although I knew the Gunny knew exactly how I felt about the man.

 “Get me El Producto,” I said, quietly, turning to where I thought Fusner was.

 The radio handset appeared next to my hand, as if by magic, and then it pulled back out of sight, Fusner making the call to Kilo, but letting me know he was on top of things, as usual.

 “The six actual is asleep, sir,” Fusner whispered in my ear.

 “Wake him up,” I ordered.

 A few seconds of hurried whispering went on behind me.
 I knew the drill.
-The way Morgan ran his unit all of his Marines would be afraid to awaken him, for fear of being put on point, or worse.
+The way Carter ran his unit all of his Marines would be afraid to awaken him, for fear of being put on point, or worse.

 “Tell them that if they don’t wake him up they’re all going to be dead by dawn, and tell them Junior said so.”